SafwatImran/mern_task/README.md

-#Mern Task
-#Static website built with React for MERN stack interview.
+Static website built with React for MERN stack interview.